-- Caution: there are also occurences when the client plays "Yes, but" all by hirm or herself, for instance by offering an option and then immediately arguing against it's viability.
+- Caution: There are also occurences when the client plays "Yes, but" all by him or herself, for instance by offering an option and then immediately arguing against it's viability.

 Indeed, the coaching context stipulates that coaches help clients find their own options and solutions by providing an appropriate exploring, learning, decision-making and planning environment, without providing answers.
 Consequently, whenever clients formulate a phrase mentioning a "yes, but", or any equivalent expression or attitude, the coach should understand it as an invitation to urgently recover an appropriate coaching position.

 The arrows between the three roles in the Drama Triangle may represent: